fraz3alpha/running-challenges/website/_pages/map.md

   - map.css
 ---

-The following map lists the special events over the Christmas/New Year period for 2018/2019.
-We will revisit this map later in 2019 with updated data for the 2019/2020 extra-parkrun season!
+The following map lists the special events over the 2019/20 Christmas/New Year period.

+This data was collated on 2019-12-19, by which time all events should have submitted their intended start times (if they are doing the extra events).
+Please bear in mind this data may still change, so please check the appropriate parkrun's webpage for confirmation before making the trip.

+Happy festive parkrunning!

 <div id="mapid"></div>
 <br/>